 What is the volunteering deposit?

+MARA parent-coaches are exempt from volunteer requirements.
 MARA usually holds three races during the season (6 days of racing in total).
 These races are fun events where MARA athletes can experience alpine ski racing in a supportive environment.
 These events require numerous volunteers to make them successful.
 Volunteers provide important roles such as timekeeping, gate judging, course breakdown, bib distribution and collection.
-No experience is necessary and off-snow roles such as registration are available.
-Each MARA family is required to provide a volunteer for 3 of the 6 racing days.
-Alternatively, families can provide at least 6 hours of off-mountain volunteering, such as help with the auction.
+No experience is necessary and positions accomodate all ability levels.
+Each MARA family is required to volunteer 3 race days.
+Alternatively, families can provide off-hill volunteering by helping with the auction.
 A $100 volunteering deposit check (made out to MARA) is required before the athlete can participate in training.
 The check is destroyed after completion of the volunteering requirement has been confirmed.
-If the volunteering requirement is not met, the check will be deposited following MARA’s last home race of the season..
+If the volunteering requirement is not met, the check will be deposited at the end of the season.

 Will I receive a refund if MARA is unable to provide a full program due to Mt.
 Ashland ski area closure(s)?